Fourteen98/Know-Your-Country/README.md

 # Mine-To-Invest
 > This is a web application that provides information on countries.
-It is built with React and Redux.
+It is built with React and Redux and managed with vite.

 ## Live Demo